carlej/data-dnd/README.md

 The basic organization is that of a family tree.
 First the user will be presented with a page where they can chose to make a new campaign or see the details of one that already exists.

-All the nodes once the user is in them will have the option to see information and pictures that are attached to that spicific node.
-This information will be displayed with pictures on one side and any details on the other.
+All the nodes once the user is in them will have the option to see information or pictures that are attached to that spicific node.

-The nodes in decending rank are campaign, town, location, and NPC.
+The nodes in decending rank are campaign, town, location, NPC, and picture.

 A node can add any node to it that is at a lower rank.
 So a campaign can add any except for a campaign where as a location can only have NPC nodes added to it.